vegarringdal/custom-elements-hmr-polyfill/README.md

-# customElements-hmr
+# custom-elements-hmr-polyfill
-try and get fusebox hmr working with "customElements" API
+Custom Element HMR polyfill

-How to use
+How to start sample:
 * `npm install`
 * `npm start`

+How to build:
+* `npm build`